-The training provider is responsible for ensuring that all trainers delivering the course have appropriate skills, knowledge and experience.
+As the training provider, you are responsible for ensuring that all trainers delivering the course have appropriate skills, knowledge and experience.

 - has a minimum 5 years' experience in:

-- engaging with stakeholders within the workers' compensation scheme; and
+- engaging with stakeholders within the workers' compensation scheme

 - developing suitable duties plans based on medical advice.

-The trainer must be engaged by the training provider through a contract and conduct themselves diligently, efficiently, honestly, impartially and with integrity.
+The trainer must be engaged by you through a contract and conduct themselves diligently, efficiently, honestly, impartially and with integrity.

-If the trainers change throughout the period of approval, the training provider is responsible for ensuring new trainers meet this standard.
-The training provider must be able to provide evidence of this standard if requested at any time by the Workers' Compensation Regulator.
+If the trainers change throughout the period of approval, you are responsible for ensuring new trainers meet this standard.
+You must be able to provide evidence of this standard if requested at any time by the Workers' Compensation Regulator.

 4.5 Learning objectives

 The key skills and knowledge a person must have to perform the responsibilities of a RRTWC include: